Introduction to Kanna’s Safety and Tolerability

 7. Incorporate Mindful Practices

-- Mindfulness meditation to amplify stress-relief effects.
+- Mindfulness meditation to deepen stress-relief effects.

 Conclusion